PolkaGate/.github/profile/README.md

 1. Install the **PolkaGate browser wallet** or **Snap extension**
 2. Create or import your Polkadot/Kusama account
 3. Explore balances, stake, vote in governance, and transfer assets across chains

-> This profile README is displayed at the top of the PolkaGate GitHub organization page.